Office Hours Spring 2014Wednesdays, 2-4, and by appointment

 Is AND a fossil?: Coordination and the origin of compositionality.
 Evolang9, Kyoto, Japan.
 March 13-16, 2012.

 Cowart, W., & D. McDaniel.
-(In Press).
+(2012).
 What kind of thing is a coordinate?
 In Myers, James (editor).
 In search of grammar: Experimental andcorpus-based studies.
 Language and Linguistics Monograph Series 48.Taipei, Taiwan: Language and Linguistics.

-Cowart, W. (In Press).
+Cowart, W. (2012).
 Doing Experimental Syntax: Bridging the gap between syntactic questions and well-designed questionnaires.
 In Myers, James (editor).
 In search of grammar: Experimental andcorpus-based studies.
 Language and Linguistics Monograph Series 48.Taipei, Taiwan: Language and Linguistics.

 Cowart, W., & Agupova, T. (2009).
 On the homogeneity of syntax: How similar do coordinates and subordinates look to the comprehension system?
 In W. Lewis, S. Karimi, H. Harley & S. Farrar (Eds.), Time and Again: Theoretical Perspectives on Formal Linguistics in honor of D. Terence Langendoen (pp. 121-134).
 Amsterdam, The Netherlands: John Benjamins.